 Apple cider is non-caffeinated and does not have any addictive qualities.

-Drinking apple cider has proven to be especially beneficial to diabetics.
-While regularly drinking apple cider patients with diabetics reported better blood sugar control.
-Doses of apple cider vinegar also share the same benefits of apple cider.
+Drinking apple cider has proven to be especially beneficial to people with diabetes.
+While regularly drinking apple cider, patients with people with diabetes reported better blood sugar control.
+Doses of apple cider vinegar also share the same benefits as apple cider.

 7. Raw Cacao Powder

 Perhaps the healthiest of alternatives to coffee is raw cacao powder.
-Cacao powder can be brewed with milk for a hot or cold morning boost.
+You can brew cacao powder with milk for a hot or cold morning boost.
 One of the best alternatives to coffee to wake up in the morning and feel fresh.

 Cacao is rich in mood-boosting hormones like serotonin, tryptophan, tyrosine, and phenylethylamine.
 Together, these ingredients are proven to lift moods and promote overall mental health.

 Also, there is more calcium in cacao than there is in cow’s milk.
-Organic cacao has the highest amount of magnesium out of any plant, which promotes a healthy heart and mind.
+Organic cacao has the highest amount of magnesium out of any plant, promoting a healthy heart and mind.
 It also provides the highest amount of iron out of any plant-based ingredient.
-Cacao is simply known as an Amazonian superfood.
+Cacao is known as an Amazonian superfood.